Using the DFA

 - Open a web browser and navigate to the ELPAC website.

-- Select the [Teacher Hand Scoring System] button.
+- Select the [Data Entry Interface and Teacher Hand Scoring System] button.

 - Enter the required email address and password in the Email Address and Password fields in the Logon screen (figure 3) and then select the [Secure Logon] button.

 After logging on, the Response List screen will appear (figure 4).
 For scorers, the table on this screen populates with the responses assigned to a scorer for scoring.